whiteturtle0923/terraria-crafting-tree/README.md

 # I'm updating this, original README is below
+Eventually this readme will probably be a mess because i'll probably host different projects but for now its just for this thingy
 # Interactive Crafting Tree Viewer

 A web tool to view interactive crafting trees for Terraria items, with support for items from the base game, Calamity, Shadows of Abaddon, Thorium and Fargo's Soul Mod.